Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes: The Privileged Complexity of the Thue-Morse Word

 \begin{corollary} There exists arbitrarily long (but not infinite) gaps of zeros in the values of the privileged complexity function of the Thue-Morse word. \end{corollary}

-This Corollary raises a natural question: If the privileged complexity function of a word $w$ contains arbitrarily large gaps of zeros, does it follow that $\limsup_{n \to \infty} \A(n) = \infty$?
-It's conceivable that the large gaps force large values of $\A$ between the gaps.
-On the other hand the gaps could occur so sparsely that $\A$ is still bounded.
-The author wasn't able to answer this question.
-All examples so far of words with large gaps seem to have unbounded privileged complexity.
+\autoref{cor:zero_gaps} raises a natural question: If the privileged complexity function of a word $w$ contains arbitrarily large gaps of zeros, does it follow that $\limsup_{n \to \infty} \A_w(n) = \infty$?
+It is conceivable that the large gaps force large values of $\A_w(n)$ between the gaps.
+On the other hand the gaps could occur so sparsely that $\A_w(n)$ is still bounded.
+The author was not able to answer this question.

 The privileged complexity function of the Thue-Morse word is complicated.
 Even though the Thue-Morse morphism has really nice properties, finding the recursive formula for the function is a long task.
 On the other hand without the nice properties of the morphism, the work may not have been possible at all.
-Indeed if the morphism wasn't uniform, then it would have been harder to calculate the length of the privileged factors.
+Indeed if the morphism were not uniform, then it would have been harder to calculate the length of the privileged factors.
 Other crucial property of the morphism is its \emph{circularity}: every image of a letter is uniquely determined by its first or last letter.
 The author thinks that it could be possible to obtain results on the privileged complexity of fixed points of primitive uniform circular morphisms other than Thue-Morse.